riad-azz/flask-template/README.md

 You can check `app/routes/api/examples.py` to get an idea of how the API should work.

-### Models
+### API Models

-All the models must be JSON serializable for example the provided ExampleClass inherits from `SerializableDataclass` which has a `to_json()` method that allows it to become serializable:
+All the models served with the API must be JSON serializable for example the provided `TestModel` inherits from `SerializableDataclass` which has a `to_json()` method that allows it to become serializable:

 Here is the `TestModel`: